 Through the efforts of part-time Local Network Coordinators, Cultural Brokers as needed, and a handful of volunteer culturally and linguistically diverse Family Navigators, family members of individuals with disabilities (from birth-50) receive emotional, informational and systems navigational support.
 This includes helping families identify and obtain information, resources, services and community supports, as well as providing assistance with using disability services and systems.
 Family Navigators may also serve as family leaders in effecting public policy and systems change in their locality.

 Essential functions of a Family Navigator

-- Receive name of family asking for assistance from the Local F2F Network Coordinator; contact the family within 48 hours
+- Receive name of family asking for assistance from the Regional F2F Network Coordinator; contact the family within 48 hours

 - Provide emotional support, information and referral advice, and link the family to community support and service

 - Volunteer approximately five hours per month, (e.g., assisting families, attending trainings and meetings as needed)